RocketMan/zookeeper/docs/Playlists.md

 Delete playlist with :id by issuing a DELETE request to `api/v1/playlist/:id`.
 X-APIKEY authentication required.
 Delete will fail if you do not own the playlist.

+### Restore

+DELETE soft-deletes a playlist for 30 days prior to its being deleted permanently.
+During this period, a deleted playlist with id :id can be restored by sending a PATCH request to `api/v1/playlist/:id`.

+The request body must include a single request object with at minimum `type` and `id` members, per [section 9.2](https://jsonapi.org/format/#crud-updating) of the JSON:API specification.

+It is NOT necessary to specify attributes in the request body.
+However, as with any PATCH request, you may provide one or more attributes to modify the playlist at the same time as the restore.

+X-APIKEY is authentication required.
+Restore will fail if you do not own the playlist.

 <a name="events"></a>
 ## Events Relationship